Data Governance

 • Identification: Establish a system for promptly detecting and identifying data breaches.
 Use automated monitoring tools to detect anomalies and potential breaches.

 • Notification: Develop a process for notifying the relevant supervisory authority and affected individuals within the required timeframes.
-Ensure notifications are clear and transparent and contain all necessary information about the breach and the steps to mitigate its impact.
+Ensure notifications are clear, transparent, and contain all necessary information about the breach and the steps to mitigate its impact.

 • Mitigation: Implement measures to mitigate the impact of data breaches and prevent future incidents.
 This includes conducting post-breach analyses to identify root causes and improve your security posture.